 The above benefits are only the tip of the iceberg.
 But don’t take my word for it, try it out yourself!

 Before you proceed to the rest of this article, you might be pondering this common question.

 A spirit guide, on the other hand, is a personal metaphysical force.
-Spirit guides can either arise from one’s own psyche and deep mind or exist on other realms of consciousness.
+Spirit guides can either arise from one’s own psyche and deep mind or exist in other realms of consciousness.

 I hope that clears things up a bit.
 Can you use archetypes as bridges to spirit guides?
 Absolutely.
 But pure archetypes (such as those listed above) are best for psychological (rather than spiritual) inner work.

-Choose an archetype that represents a quality you love and wish to possess, and an archetype that you fear.
+Choose an archetype that represents a quality you love and wish to embody, and an archetype that you fear (that symbolizes part of your shadow self).
 Picking a light and shadow archetype is simple – just review the list of archetypes above.
 Notice which ones call out or jump at you and write them down.